 There are many things that you can do to prevent the causes of bad breath.

 - Make sure you brush and floss twice a day.
+Also, see our blog post on how often to change a toothbrush.

 - Eat vegetables and fruit with lots of fiber.